 Alpine rolled out lots of innovative new technology with the Type R line, all of which designed to provide the performance of a full sized subwoofer in a tinier package.
 At only 3 ¼” deep, the SWR T10 can be mounted virtually anywhere, but you’d probably have no idea you were listening to a shallow mount sub if you weren’t told.

-The max RMS of 600W is fairly pedestrian, as is the 28-200Hz frequency response.
-These benchmarks are all fairly pedestrian, where the SWR T10 shines is in the innovative technologies that Alpine has developed to give it a bigger, fuller sound.
+Power handling is good with peak power of 1,200W and max RMS of 600W, as is the 28-200Hz frequency response.
+These numbers aren’t overly impressive, but where the SWR T10 shines is in the innovative technologies that Alpine has developed to give it a bigger, fuller sound.

 Features like an oversized 100mm voice coil, injection molded cone, and patent-pending spider design allow this speaker to move air and produce bass as only a full-sized sub can.
 Other innovative features, like a radial vented VC heat sink with airflow management system help to keep this speaker well cooled so it can perform at a higher level for the life of the speaker.